wuwhs/js-image-compressor/README.md

 You can only pass in the image object to be compressed, other parameters are optional, and the plug-in automatically completes the image compression processing according to the default parameters.
 However, the compressed image output in this way meets the following characteristics:

--The default configuration is based on `0.8` compression ratio;
+- The default configuration is based on `0.8` compression ratio;
--Output picture width/height maintains the source picture width/height;
+- Output picture width/height maintains the source picture width/height;
--Generally, the output image format keeps the original image format;
+- Generally, the output image format keeps the original image format;
--When the `size` of the `png` image is greater than `2m`, it will be converted into a `jpeg` format image by default;
+- When the `size` of the `png` image is greater than `2m`, it will be converted into a `jpeg` format image by default;
--Fill the `png` picture with a transparent color;
+- Fill the `png` picture with a transparent color;
--When the output picture `size` is larger than the source picture, the source picture will be returned as the output picture;
+- When the output picture `size` is larger than the source picture, the source picture will be returned as the output picture;
--`jpeg` format picture, correct the flip/rotation direction;
+- `jpeg` format picture, correct the flip/rotation direction;

 If these default configurations cannot meet your needs, other parameter configurations may be required.
 The following is a simple configuration: